kiramclean/notes/talks/software_for_the_internet.md

 end
 ```

-^ Requires external job queue (Sidekiq/Resque, in Ruby)
+^ - Requires external job queue (Sidekiq/Resque, in Ruby)

-^ Requires polling the job to check its status
+^ - Requires polling the job to check its status

-^ All jobs still run sequentially in your worker(s)
+^ - All jobs still run sequentially in your worker(s)

-^ All steps in that job still run sequentially (unless you send _those_ to other workers)
+^ - All steps in that job still run sequentially (unless you send _those_ to other workers)

-^ You may still need many workers to handle a lot of these jobs if you have 100 people trying to do this at once.
+^ - You may still need many workers to handle a lot of these jobs if you have 100 people trying to do this at once.
 You might not be waiting for a response in the UI anymore, but you will still need multiple queues to make sure a slow job doesn't back up all the other faster jobs you're trying to do async.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---